mvoltz/freebasic-raylib5.6-dev/README.md

 # raylib-freebasic -> v5.5 (WIP) - DO NOT USE YET

 [FreeBasic](https://freebasic.net/) bindings for [raylib](https://github.com/raysan5/raylib)

+'raylib.bi' is coming along nicely.
+'raygui.bi' is going to take some noodling - going from 3.x to 4.5
+'raymath.bi' not started

 Lib | Linux | Windows | Mac | BSD |
 --- | ----- | ------- | --- | --- |